open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 ### Bootstrapping

 The bootstrap process consists in creating the OCM K8s Toolkits resources that will download and apply the `ResourceGraphDefinition`.
 First, we will create a `OCMRepository` and `Component` resource that point to the OCM component in the registry (the `Component` resource is reused in the `ResourceGraphDefinition` (see above) as reference for the `Resource` resources).
-The a `Resource` resource will be created that points to the OCM resource containing the `ResourceGraphDefinition`.
+Then, we create the `Resource` resource that references by name to the OCM resource containing the `ResourceGraphDefinition`.
 Finally, we will create a `Deployer` resource that will download the `ResourceGraphDefinition` and apply it to the cluster.

-Create the following file named `bootstrap.yaml` containing the abovementioned resources:
+To proceed, create the following file named `bootstrap.yaml` containing the above-mentioned resources:

 ```yaml
 apiVersion: delivery.ocm.software/v1alpha1